 Because I don’t want to cover it in spray paint, I wrap it in aluminum foil.
 When you are done painting, you just throw away the foil.
 You are so welcome for that little tip.

-I set up my HomeRight Small Spray Shelter in the garage.
-I found an empty packing box to use as a stand and placed the turntable on top and then one of the wire baskets.
+I set up my HomeRight Small Spray Shelter (now Wagner) in the garage.
+I found an empty packing box to use as a stand and placed the turntable on top and then on one of the wire baskets.

 And started spraying.
 First blue.